 The acceptable relative humidity range for compact disc storage or DVD storage is between 20 and 50%.
 Once again the drier the better for longevity but relative humidity for CD storage and other discs should be kept above 10%.
 Conditions that are too dry can lead to the delamination of disc layers.

-Note that when DVD and CD storage of discs have been in conditions quite a bit different that the use environment, it is best to let the discs acclimatize to the use environment for one or two days prior to playing or reading them to ensure they play properly.
+Note that when Blu-ray, DVD, and CD storage of discs have been in conditions quite a bit different that the use environment, it is best to let the discs acclimatize to the use environment for one or two days prior to playing or reading them to ensure they play properly.
 Although the media is relatively waterproof, it can still absorb small amounts of moisture under certain conditions.
 This moisture can lead to slight changes in the dimensions of the optical disc and these small changes may be enough to affect the performance of the disc.